Hanna Akiva: Public activity

 In July 2017, Akiva learned about Eyal Cohen, founder of "The Disabled Panthers", when she watched an item about him on the television, and on July 18 she joined the organization's Facebook page.
-In August 2017, Akiva decided to join actually the Panthers on the roads after watching the news in the First Edition under the guidance of Oren Weigenfeld in a televised debate between Avital Cohen, an activist of the struggle for the disabled headed by Naomi Moravia, and Professor Avi Simhon, chairman of the National Economic Council in the Prime Minister's Office.
+In August 2017, Akiva decided to join actually the Panthers on the roads after watching the news in the First Edition under the guidance of Oren Weigenfeld in a televised debate between Avital Cohen, an activist of the struggle for disabled people headed by Naomi Moravia, and Professor Avi Simhon, chairman of the National Economic Council in the Prime Minister's Office.
 Simhon claimed that the pension did not include state aid treatment for medication, which was paid separately.
+Simhon misled the audience, because the IDF veterans received a discount on medication, but not the general handicapped people.
 Akiva spent money on medication and licensed cannabis more than 1,000 Israeli new shekels (ILS) per month.
 After the arguments of Simhon, she joined the demonstration of the Disabled Panthers at Or Akiva on August 21, 2017, and held a sign of the Panthers alongside other Panthers.
 On August 24, 2017, Akiva blocked again Highway 1 to Jerusalem with her red van.

 On September 5, 2017, Akiva blocked a road in Caesarea with her car, and took her place with a red shirt alongside Eyal Cohen.
 On September 14, 2017, Akiva approached Prime Minister Benjamin Netanyahu via Channel Two News and offered him with tears to exchange with her for one minute.

 On September 17, 2017, a driver attacked Akiva during a blockage on Highway 4 near Hadera, after she had prevented him from driving on the sidewalk on his way to the hospital, and her arm was bandaged by a Magen David Adom team.
 The driver was arrested for questioning, and Akiva was interviewed on Channel Ten at five o'clock by Rafi Reshef.
 On September 27, 2017, the Israel Police arrested Yael Nitzav, an able-bodied activist who participated in the Panthers' demonstration.
 In response, Akiva got out of her wheelchair, laid down on the road and hugged Nitzav.
 As a result, the police released Nitzav's handcuffs.

-On October 3, 2017, while blocking the entrance to Port of Ashdod in the morning, Akiva received a traffic ticket from the police, and an additional ticket afterward, when she drove at speed of 5 Kilometres per hour from Ashdod to north on Route 431 (Israel).
+On October 3, 2017, while blocking the entrance to Port of Ashdod in the morning, Akiva received a traffic ticket from the police, and an additional ticket afterward, when she drove at a speed of 5 kilometres per hour from Ashdod to north on Route 431.
 As a result, she blocked the Ayalon Highway at the Holot interchange near Rishon LeZion at evening.
 Akiva refused to clear the road and demanded that her tickets would be canceled.
 The police used a force upon Akiva and also towed Akiva vehicle.
 Akiva laid down on the road and police called an ambulance, which evicted her to Wolfson Medical Center.